Helen Young, Biology

 Andrea Olsen, Dance

 This summer she begins her project Dancing in Wild Places: Seaweed and Ocean Health, working with artists and scientists in France, Ireland, and Iceland.
 Student Research Assistant Doug LeCours ’15 will create a digital archive of place-based dancing and writing through the Gretchen Reilly ’60 Environmental Fund.
-And as part of a One Middlebury grant received by Andrea, a seaweed photography exhibit of works by San Francisco artist Josie Iselin was displayed at the Davis Family Library at Middlebury and at the William Tell Coleman Library at the Monterey Institute in March and April.
+And as part of a One Middlebury grant received by Andrea, a seaweed photography exhibit of works by San Francisco artist Josie Iselin was displayed at the Davis Family Library at Middlebury and at the William Tell Coleman Library at MIIS in March and April.
 One image remains on display in Middlebury at the Franklin Environmental Center and one in Monterey at the Center for the Blue Economy.

 Dan Brayton, English